smallwat3r/shhh/README.md

 Also, checkout [shhh-cli](https://github.com/smallwat3r/shhh-cli),
-a Go client to interact with Shhh API via command line.
+a Go client to interact with the Shhh API from the terminal.

 ## What's the stack?